cheemurakami/gurumi_the_florist/README.md

 ## Technologies Used

-_JavaScript, React, Ruby on Rails_
+_JavaScript, React, Redux, Ruby on Rails_

 ### Licenses